home-assistant/home-assistant.io/source/_integrations/thread.markdown

 The Thread integration helps you track the different Thread networks in your home and helps you manage their credentials.
 It is currently a work in progress.

 ##### A networking standard and communication protocol - not a device control standard
-Thread is a low-power mesh networking standard which allows users to connect their devices within a home network.
+Thread is a low-power mesh networking standard that allows users to connect their devices within a home network.
 Thread allows devices to communicate with each other without the need for a central controller.
 This makes it ideal for home automation, where a large number of devices may need to be connected.
-Thread uses the same RF technology as Zigbee, but provides IP connectivity similar to Wi-Fi.
+Thread uses the same RF technology as Zigbee but provides IP connectivity similar to Wi-Fi.
 Unlike Zigbee, Thread does not allow to control devices directly: It is just a communication protocol.
-A higher level protocol such as Matter or HomeKit is required to control Thread enabled devices.
+A higher-level protocol, such as Matter or HomeKit, is required to control Thread-enabled devices.
 To see which home automation standard is supported by your device, check the icon on the packaging:

 <table>
   <tr>